 Showing support for the Black community can take many forms.
 You can volunteer and join protests.
 You can regularly donate to social justice organizations.
 But you can also make a difference every time you pull out your wallet.

 Supporting Black-owned businesses is one of the most simple and straightforward way to make a difference.
-Putting dollars directly into these businesses, many of which have struggled disproportionately throughout the COVID-19 pandemic, is something you can do across all categories from beauty products to restaurants.
+Putting dollars directly into these businesses, many of which have struggled disproportionately the past few years, is something you can do across all categories from beauty products to restaurants.